Enhancing Quantum Circuit Noise Robustness from a Geometric Perspective

+A key strategy for reconfiguring quantum circuits into their equivalence is inserting twirling gates and their complements, which alters the error accumulation and propagation.
+Employing QEED as a visual tool, we advocate for constructing robust quantum circuits that preemptively correct errors through carefully designed twirling gate sequences.
+Moreover, we demonstrate that QEEDs associated with circuits modified through randomized twirling sequences correspond to random walk trajectories, and averaging across multiple random circuit realizations through RC can mitigate errors effectively.
+Our findings further show that incorporating robust optimal control methodologies at the pulse level with circuit-level error mitigation significantly enhances quantum circuit fidelity, as evidenced by our numerical analyses.
+Our formalism provides a deeper understanding of the propagation of quantum error and opens up opportunities for developing more noise-resistant circuit compiling protocols beyond RC.

-\textit{Geometric Formalism}.- We introduce the geometric formalism by first exploring generic quantum dynamics and then extending our analysis to quantum circuit models.
-We consider a multi-qubit system subject to coherent noise, represented as a term in the qubit system Hamiltonian.
-The system Hamiltonian is expressed as: $H(t) = H_0(t) + \sum_i \epsilon_i(t)\delta H_i$.
-Here, $H_0$ denotes the noise-free part of the Hamiltonian, while $\delta H_i$ represents the noise with a corresponding strength, $\epsilon_i(t)$.
-The time dependency of the noise can take various forms, such as constant, randomly fluctuating, drifting at a particular speed, or proportional to control amplitude, depending on the noise source.
-For coherent noise, the form is typically a Pauli matrix in the case of a single-qubit system or the tensor products of Pauli matrices for multi-qubit systems.
+\textit{Geometric Formalism}.- We introduce geometric formalism by first studying generic noisy quantum dynamics and then extending our analysis to circuit models.
+Consider a multi-qubit system subject to coherent noise, described by Hamiltonian: $H(t)=H_{0}(t)+\sum_{i}\epsilon _{i}(t)V_{i}$.
+Here $H_{0}$ is the noise-free part of the Hamiltonian, $V_{i}$ the noise operator, and $\epsilon _{i}(t)$ the noise strength.
+The time dependency of the noise $\epsilon _{i}(t)$ can take various forms, such as constant, randomly fluctuating, drifting, or proportional to control amplitude, depending on the noise source.
+For coherent noise, $V_{i}$ is typically the tensor product of Pauli matrices for qubit systems.

-The evolution operator associated with the noise effect can be decomposed into two parts:
+The evolution operator can be decomposed into two parts: